siriobalmelli/fastfec/README.md

 ## Will it compile on my system?
 Quite likely. \
 This library uses the [Meson build system](http://mesonbuild.com/index.html),
-	so things will be quite straightforward.
+	so things will be straightforward.

 If you're on a POSIX, try running `./bootstrap.sh` - chances are things will work
 	automagically and you'll find yourself with everything built and all tests running.

 ### I'm on Windows || It doesn't work
 Don't despair.
-Things should still be pretty straightforward:
+Things should still work with a little manual twiddling:

 -	[install ninja](https://ninja-build.org/)
 -	[install meson](http://mesonbuild.com/Getting-meson.html)